Harassment by creditors

 If you feel you are being harassed by a creditor, there are several things you can do to stop them doing it.

-If you need help to talk to a creditor about their behaviour, you can get help from an experienced adviser for example, at a Citizens Advice Bureau.
-To search for your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you need help to talk to a creditor about their behaviour, you can get help from an experienced adviser for example, at your nearest Citizens Advice.

 If the creditor tries to do any of the following things to try and get you to pay back the money you owe, this could be considered harassment.
 They include: